 Jaime, the character following a story of redemption, is back where he started.
 He experienced a second plot point where someone was threatening to destroy countless lives for their own selfish reasons and this time he chose to continue to work for that person.
 He is once again killing people to protect his love, which is exactly the first ever thing he did in the show: throw Bran off the tower to make sure nobody knows about him and Cersei.
 He’s gone back to ignoring the little voices in his head screaming at him to GET THE FUCK OUT OF HERE.
 He even goes so far as to defend Cersei’s actions against Olenna Tyrell.
 The same actions that disgusted him to no end when Aerys wanted to do them.
 Olenna blames it on love, but that plot point doesn’t really make sense either.

-Now, I’ll admit that he does shown signs of fighting against his own thoughts about it and trying to convince himself that Cersei is doing the right thing, even though it’s very clear to all, including himself, that she’s a monster intent on dominating everything.
+Now, I’ll admit that he does shown signs of fighting against his own thoughts.
+That he’s trying to convince himself that Cersei is doing the right thing, even though it’s very clear to all, including himself, that she’s a monster intent on dominating everything.
 She’s become the mad queen and he’s struggling with this concept in both his conversations with Olenna and Bronn.
 It’s obvious why this is the case, because he (finally) breaks free from his sister because of her treacherous behaviour in the final episode of season 7.

 But the problem with this writing is that it isn’t the character dictating the plot, but the plot dictating the character.
 We have an entire season of Jaime being by Cersei’s side, when even at the end of season 6 he’s very clearly disgusted by what she’s done.
 We don’t hear a mention of this, even though her blowing up the sept should be the central point of his character arc at this point.
 Especially if you take into account that Tommen committed suicide over this.
 His son.
 Him starting to accept his children is a part of his character journey in season 5!
 Had Martin written this (and he may very well in the next book) Jaime would’ve plunged a sword in his sister the moment they were alone.
 That’s what honour, his sense of justice and his feelings should’ve dictated.
 That’s what a proper character arc should’ve done.